gkanogiannis/fastreeR/README.md

 ### Memory requirements for VCF input

-At minimum, make sure to allocate for JVM at least 48 bytes per variant per sample.
-If there are `n` samples and `m` variants allocate `48 x n x m` bytes of RAM.
-For example, for processing a VCF file containing data for 1 million variants and 1 thousand samples, allocate at least : 48 x 10^6 x 10^3 = 48 x 10^9 bytes = 48GB of RAM.
-For optimal execution, allocate more RAM than minimum.
-This will trigger less times garbage collections and hence less pauses.
+It is not straightforward to define a strict minimum amount of RAM required for a given number of SNPs and samples, as JVM behavior can vary across different systems and configurations.
+From our own experiments, a rough estimate for the minimum usable memory is around 10 bytes per variant per sample.
+For example, a VCF file with 1 million variants and 1,000 samples would require at least 10 × 10⁶ × 10³ = 10 GB of allocated memory.
+However, running with this minimal allocation may result in frequent and prolonged garbage collection events, leading to significantly longer runtimes.
+For optimal execution, we recommend allocating 15–20 bytes per variant per sample (i.e., 15–20 GB for the same example), which reduces garbage collection overhead and ensures smoother performance.

 In order to allocate RAM, a special parameter needs to be passed while JVM initializes.
 JVM parameters can be passed by setting